AndyGreenPhD/AndyGreenPhD.github.io/_posts/2019-03-22-looking-back-on-the-city-of-atlanta-ransomware-attack-a-year-later.md

 ---
 layout: post
-title: TITLE GOES HERE
+title: Looking back on the City of Atlanta ransomware attack, a year later
-date: YYYY-MM-DD # date of publication
+date: 2019-03-22 # date of publication
 categories:
     - Analysis
 tags: